learningtapestry/ssdn/docs/architecture-design.md

 * Allows reviewing and managing the requests made by other instances.
 * Allows managing the administrator users that can access the panel.
 * Allows browsing through all the generated logs to detect problems or misconfigurations.
-* Allows tweaking the configuration of the running Nucleus instance.
+* Allows tweaking the configuration of the running SSDN instance.

 #### Committed solution
 * Application architecture is based on the Single Page Application (SPA) approach.